Lifecycle

 Overview

-The lifecycle model defines six stages that engineering work moves through, from specification to deployment.
-Each stage has defined constraints, handoff conditions, and checklists that ensure quality transitions.
+The lifecycle model describes six phases that engineering work moves through, from specification to deployment.
+Each phase has handoff triggers, constraints, and checklists that guide quality transitions.

 flowchart LR